 1965: Predicting a "New Bull Market for Stories" to Screen

-Fifty years ago today, on Nov.
-10, 1965, The Hollywood Reporter published a front page story noting an "increasing shortage of top literary properties" to adapt for film.
+On Nov.
+10, 1965, The Hollywood Reporter published a front-page story noting an "increasing shortage of top literary properties" to adapt for film.
 The article based its observations in part on the assertions of notable literary agent H.N.
 Swanson, who listed several factors at play in the market.
 The original article:

 The continuing and increasing shortage of top literary properties suitable for adaptation as major motion pictures is bringing about a new bull market for screen material, with the result that a few years from now Hollywood will regard what was paid for My Fair Lady, Hello Dolly and Who's Afraid of Virginia Woolf as comparative bargains.
 So says H.N.
 Swanson, whose literary agency for years has been a leader in selling properties and handling writers for motion pictures and TV.

 Industry conditions — the supply and demand situation — and producers themselves are giving a steady and continuous push to prices in the story market, Swanson declares.
 He cites: (a) shrinkage in floating supply of material, (b) almost nonexistent output of original screenplays, (c) fewer fiction magazines being published, (d) practical disappearance of the market for short stories, (e) fewer Broadway plays due to greatly increased legit production costs, (f) increased competition for stories by European producers — who often outbid Hollywood offers.